FieldCommGroup/HART-IP-Developer-Kit/README.md

 This repository serves provides the core documentation and instructions for the HART-IP Developer Kit.
 This includes directions for purchasing and assembling the kit, instructions for installing and operating the HART-IP FlowDevice, and specifications for the HART-IP FlowDevice itself.
 Links are provided to companion repositories including the [hipserver](https://github.com/FieldCommGroup/hipserver), [hipflowapp](https://github.com/FieldCommGroup/hipflowapp) and the [Windows HART-IP Client](https://github.com/FieldCommGroup/WindowsHartIpClient).
 The Windows HART-IP Client is a simple host application that can be used to communicate with and operate the HART-IP FlowDevice.

-#### How to Build and Operate a HART-IP FlowDevice on a Raspberry Pi Computer
+### Getting Started
+There are two approaches to getting started with the HART-IP Developer Kit: buy a completed system from FieldComm Group or build you own using the documentation and software in these repositories.

+#### Getting a complete HART-IP Developer Kit from FieldComm Group
+For convenience an assembled and complete HART–IP Developer Kit is avialable from FieldComm Group.
+This kit provides a complete working HART-IP based flow device.
+The kit consists of two software modules running on a Raspberry Pi hardware platform, a HART-IP Server anda sample FlowDevice Application.
+The FlowDevice EDD Source Code and documentation are included with this kit.
+Features include:

+* Pre-Configured micro SD card containing the HART-IP Server and Flow Device Application running on UbuntuMATE (64-bit).
+* Complete set of hardware including Raspberry Pi 3B+, DSLRKIT Power Over Ethernet PoE HAT, Waveshare Raspberry Pi High-Precision AD/DA together mounted on a DINrPlate DIN Rail Mount for Raspberry Pi 3.
+* *Flow Device Developer Guide* Documentation
+* HART-IP FlowDevice EDD Source Code, and
+* Four (4) Technical Support to help you get started.

+Contact [FieldComm Group](https://www.fieldcommgroup.org/contact) for more information.

+#### Building the HART-IP Developer Kit Yourself.

+Alternatively, you can build your own system using the documentation and software from these repositories.
 Follow the instructions in these guides to build and operate your device:

 1. [Read the FlowDevice Specification](https://github.com/FieldCommGroup/HART-IP-Developer-Kit/blob/master/doc/hart-ip-flowdevice-spec.md)
 2. [Purchase your parts using the Bill of Materials](https://github.com/FieldCommGroup/HART-IP-Developer-Kit/blob/master/doc/bill-of-materials.md)